Sky360-Repository/Aloha/doc/eCAL.md

 # ecal5-5.13.3-cp312-cp312-linux_aarch64.whl

-If the .whl is missing or you have a dufferent setup, you need to compile the code and build the .whl binding.
+If the .whl is missing or you have a different setup, you need to compile the code and build the .whl binding.

 ## Ecal dependencies - may be optional
 This is a list of dependencies that were needed during the process.